pubnub/pubnub-mcp-server/resources/sdk_docs/python_misc.md

 ## Get subscribed channel groups

-Return all subscribed channel groups as a list.
+Returns all subscribed channel groups as a list.

 ### Method(s)